Artist Statement

-I work with steel because it resists me.
-The material demands force, heat, precision—and in that resistance, something shifts.
-What begins rigid becomes fluid.
-What appears to be immovable, now bends.
+I work with steel because it fights back.
+It demands heat, force, precision—and in that resistance, something shifts.
+What starts rigid becomes moveable.

-My sculptures emerge from a process of negotiation.
-I heat, hammer, and entice the material until it yields, not to domination but to dialogue.
-The marks left behind—burn patterns, hammer strikes, the memory of pressure—become part of the form’s language.
-Each piece holds the trace of its own transformation.
+My sculptures come from negotiation.
+I heat, grind, and coax the material until it gives in—not because I dominated it, but because we reached an understanding.
+The marks left behind—burn patterns, grind marks become the memory of pressure, and therefore a part of what the piece is saying of its own transformation.

-Growing up between British, German and American cultures taught me that identity isn’t fixed; it’s something we continuously reshape in response to new terrain, language and culture.
-This understanding runs through my practice.
+Growing up between British, German, and American cultures taught me that identity isn’t fixed.
+It’s something you continuously reshape in response to new terrain, new language, new culture.
+That understanding runs through everything I make.
 I’m drawn to materials that seem unyielding precisely because transformation feels more honest when it’s hard-won.
-The sculptures don’t illustrate resilience, they enact it.
+The sculptures don’t illustrate resilience—they enact it.

-There’s play in this too.
-Steel can be surprisingly elastic, can hold tension and release.
+There’s play in this, too.
+Steel can be surprisingly flexible.
+It holds tension and release.
 I look for moments where weight becomes lightness, where density opens into space.
 The work often balances on edges, cantilevers into air, or creates negative space that feels as physical as the steel itself.

 What interests me is the gap between what a material is supposed to be and what it becomes.
-In manipulating steel—cutting, folding, suspending it in unexpected configurations—I’m exploring how we all work with what we’re given, how we find agency within constraint and boundaries.
+When I cut, fold, or suspend steel in unexpected configurations, I’m exploring how we all work with what we’re given—how we find agency within constraint.

-Each sculpture is evidence of a process: the material changed, and so did I in changing it.
+Each sculpture is evidence of a process: the material changed, and so did I.

 Andrea La Valleur-Purvis is a British-American sculptor based in Central Texas who creates bold, abstract sculptures that embody resilience and play.